nimadebi/karma-bot/README.md

 This module collects and stores information about 0L workers.
 Its main function is to link wallet addresses to identities.
 ### Commands
 - '/account' - Opens a form to link a wallet address to your identity and to set other fields.
 This command also allows for updating one's identity.
-- 'whitelist' - Whitelists a user for the /account command.
+- '/whitelist' - Whitelists a user for the /account command.
 This command is only available to Working Groups Key Roles.
 ## Payments module
 Work in progress.